(estimated 7 minute read time)

 Footwear

 Whether you choose a sturdy, comfy, chunky heel or a more traditional flat, boots should be the primary candidate when selecting footwear for the races.
-Trying to avoid sinking into the turf like a highly refined tent peg should also be of the upmost concern!
-Defending your toes against the elements is vital so go with leather or suede – the higher the rise and the warmer you’ll be.
+Trying to avoid sinking into the turf like a highly refined tent peg should also be of the utmost concern!
+Defending your toes against the elements is vital so go with leather or suede – the higher the rise, the warmer you’ll be.

 Colour choice should accentuate the rest of your outfit but go with black or any shade in the brown spectrum and you’ll be hot to trot for the races.